rajshahuk/clj-mu/README.md

 Clojure friendly library for using https://muserver.io

 This library has been written to allow more a _clojure-ey_ way to use MuServer.
-It has been written with a few to keep dependencies down to a minimum and as a result does not try to compatible with other popular frameworks such as ring or compojure.
+It has been written with a view to keep dependencies down to a minimum and as a result does not try to compatible with other popular frameworks such as ring or compojure.
 This library has however been heavily inspired by them after more than a year of building services with them.